apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 that the id has a correct form.
 For example, _ip:172.16.0.0/16_ is a valid id, but _ip:host.com_ is not.
-If the new ACL includes an "auth" entry, _isAuthenticated_ is used to see if the authentication information for this scheme that is assocatied with the connection should be added to the ACL.
+If the new ACL includes an "auth" entry, _isAuthenticated_ is used to see if the authentication information for this scheme that is associated with the connection should be added to the ACL.
 Some schemes should not be included in auth.
 For example, the IP address of the client is not considered as an id that should be added to the ACL if auth is specified.